Arsène Wenger: Personal life

 Wenger was married to former basketball player Annie Brosterhous, with whom he has one daughter, Léa (born 1997).
+In 2010, Wenger appealed for privacy after a British newspaper alleged he had an affair with a French singer.
+Wenger said in a statement that he wished to deal with the matter privately.
 Wenger and Brosterhous legally separated in 2015.

-Wenger resides in Totteridge, London, and spends his leisure time predominantly studying football matches; he once stated that he "watches games on most days", and holds an interest in politics.
-Away from managerial duties, he acted as a football consultant for French television station TF1 from 2004 to 2014, and has worked for beIN Sports since 2016.
+As of 1999, Wenger spent his leisure time predominantly studying football matches; he once stated that he "watches games on most days", and holds an interest in politics.

+As of 2003, Wenger resided in Totteridge, London.

+Wenger acted as a football consultant for French television station TF1 from 2004 to 2014, and has worked for beIN Sports since 2016.
 Wenger was a world brand ambassador for FIFA World Cup sponsor Castrol.
 As part of the arrangement, he conducted several training camps for international youth teams worldwide to provide input to the Castrol Performance Index, FIFA's official ratings system.

 He has authored a book on football management exclusively for the Japanese market, Shōsha no Esupuri (勝者のエスプリ, lit.
 The Spirit of Conquest) in English, published by Japan Broadcast Publishing (a subsidiary of NHK) in August 1997.
 The book highlights his managerial philosophy, ideals, and values, as well as his thoughts on Japanese football and the game as a whole.

 Wenger is a Roman Catholic, and he attributes his outlook and values to his religious upbringing in Alsace.
 He grew up speaking French and German, and studied English on a three-week course in Cambridge, learning Italian, and Spanish to help his career.
 He also has a working knowledge of Japanese.

-In 2010, Wenger appealed for privacy after a British newspaper alleged he had an affair with a French singer.
-Wenger said in a statement that he wished to deal with the matter privately.

 On 13 October 2020, Wenger's second book, My Life in Red & White: My Autobiography, was published by W&N, translated from French.